jzhlena/ttihp-hamming-code/docs/deliverable.md

 #### Problems Encountered & Solutions

 - **FSM Output Timing:**
   Output signals were not updating as expected.
-After reviewing the sequential logic, we realized outputs are only valid after state transitions and clock edges.
+After reviewing the sequential logic and examining internal signals within each state, we realized outputs are only valid after state transitions and clock edges.
 We added extra clock cycles in the testbench to ensure correct sampling.

 - **Decoder Syndrome Calculation:**
   Initial syndrome logic did not correctly identify error locations for certain bit flips.
 Cynthia traced the issue to parity bit mapping and corrected the assignment logic.